 Mensa was founded in Great Britain in 1946 by two English barristers, Roland Berrill and Dr. Lionel Ware.

 Internationally, 100,000 members represent more than 100 countries.
-Mensa International headquarters is in London.
+Mensa International headquarters is in London, England.

 The Founding of American Mensa